Petergatsby/GleepostAPI/readme.md

 Lists this user's groups - if you're allowed to see them.
 Or 403 otherwise.
 Secret groups are hidden.

+If there are more than 20 results, this resource will return the first 20.

+Results can be paginated by supplying `start` = `n` to offset the results by `n` groups.

 Example response: (http 200)
 ```json
 [